 I’m putting this one on the What Foods are Bad for Dogs list because I saw the dangers of it happen much too often in my long career as a veterinary technician.

-Your dog can eat small amounts of whole corn mixed in his food bowl for a treat.
+Your dog can eat small amounts of canned or fresh sweet corn mixed in his food bowl for a treat.
 Corn has nutrients and fiber (just be careful not to overdo it to avoid gas or digestive upset).

 But never (I repeat, never), give your dog a corn-on-the-cob.
 Most dogs are exuberant eaters and it doesn’t take much for any size breed of dog to choke on or swallow a piece of the cob; And if that piece gets lodged in his intestinal tract, you’re looking at either expensive veterinary surgery (if you’re lucky), or losing your Good Buddy.
 Don’t give your dog corn-on-the-cob and take special care that he can’t raid the trash and get hold of a cob that way.